 1 Samuel 25:17 – “…he is such a worthless man that one cannot speak to him.”
 Nabal was considered a worthless man in part because he would not listen to the concerns, requests, or advice of others.
 He lacked emotional intelligence, and he was harsh to others.
 Consider Proverbs 18:6 — “A fool’s lips walk into a fight, and his mouth invites a beating.”

 1 Samuel 25:18 — “Then Abigail made haste and took two hundred loaves and two skins of wine and five sheep already prepared and five seahs of parched grain and a hundred clusters of raisins and two hundred cakes of figs, and laid them on donkeys.”
 Abigail was a reconciler who protected others from their own foolish behavior.
 Being a reconciler is costly; it requires much time, effort, and often resources, and sometimes risk.
 Are you willing to pay the price to be a reconciler?

 1 Samuel 25:22 – “God do so to the enemies of David and more also, if by morning I leave so much as one male of all who belong to him.”
 David made a rash vow to God in pride and arrogance.
 He revealed a flaw in his character that will hurt him later.
-We need to be able to not only identify the flaws in our character but to also have the strength to correct those flaws.
+We need to be able to not only identify the flaws in our character but to have also the strength to correct those flaws.
 Pride, anger, envy, and other fleshy emotions cause us to approach God inappropriately and incite us to see Him as a means to our sinful desires.
 Don’t view God through your problems, view your problems through God.

 1 Samuel 25:23-25 — Abigail took responsibility for Nabal’s failures and appears to have established a practice of protecting both Nabal and others from the consequences of Nabal’s shortcomings.
 Abigail models loyalty to a weak leader and to those hurt by the weak leader.
 She is a protector.